HelenHelene/eportfolio/RMPP/RMPP_Unit04_Seminar.md

  - **Evaluation of Lawful Basis**
    - He must determine if there is a lawful basis, such as consent or a legitimate interest, that justifies releasing the names.
-   - Must ensure the purpose for collecting those names (i.e., further scientific study) is consistent with the original purpose or else a new legal basis (e.g., explicit consent) is required (GDPR Article 5(1)(b)).
+   - Must ensure the purpose for collecting those names (i.e., further scientific study) is consistent with the original purpose or else a new legal basis (e.g., explicit consent) is required (Art.
+5 GDPR, 1b)(EU, 2016).

  - **Respect for Individual Rights**
-   - Individuals have data protection rights, including the right to be informed about how their data is used (GDPR Article 13).
+   - Individuals have data protection rights, including the right to be informed about how their data is used (Art.
+13 GDPR)(EU, 2016).
 Therefore, sharing personal details without their knowledge or consent could violate their rights.

  - **Duty of Care**
    - Ricardo must consider the potential harm in releasing individuals’ personal data.
 Unauthorised disclosure could lead to misuse or unwanted contact.